Summary

 3. The Extremaduran sofrito (10 minutes)

 Finely chop the onion and slice the garlic.
-Heat the oil in a large pan.
+Heat the oil in a large skillet.
 Sauté the onion for 6-7 minutes over medium heat until golden.
 Add the garlic and cook for 1 minute.

-4. Assemble the stew (20 minutes)
+4. Assembling the stew (20 minutes)

 The noodles and cod should finish cooking at the same time: the noodles al dente and the cod tender but intact.